helena-intel/openvino/docs/IE_DG/Extensibility_DG/AddingNGraphOps.md

 Inference Engine Extension API allows you to register operation sets (opsets) with custom nGraph operations to support models with operations which OpenVINO™ does not support out-of-the-box. nGraph is the graph representation used internally in the OpenVINO™ toolkit and is based on an open-source library.

-Besides creating custom nGraph operations, to [support custom operations](../../HOWTO/Custom_Layers_Guide.md) in your model you must also create a Model Optimizer extension for the custom operations and an Inference Engine device plugin extension for the device you play to use for inference.
+Besides creating custom nGraph operations, to [support custom operations](../../HOWTO/Custom_Layers_Guide.md) in your model you must also create a Model Optimizer extension for the custom operations and an Inference Engine device plugin extension for the device you will use for inference.

 ## Operation Class